Sam Longson: Post-Clough era

 In the days around Clough's departure there was much press interest at the Baseball Ground.
 Residents moved their dining tables to their front windows to keep an eye on the comings and goings and Longson stayed in a nearby hotel, from where he gave impromptu press conferences while dressed in his pyjamas.
 Longson had the club's trainer Jimmy Gordon act as manager in the first games following Clough's departure.
 The first match, a 2–1 defeat of Leicester City on 20 October, was attended by Clough on a borrowed season ticket and he sat yards away from Longson.
 Taylor recalls Clough received huge applause from the crowd that Longson attempted to upstage by waving his arms from the director's box.

 Longson appointed former player Dave Mackay as Clough's permanent replacement.
 The club, under Mackay, won the league again in 1974–75.
 By 1976 Longson was in the unusual position of having a grandson who was also chairman of a football club.
 That year he confirmed his opposition to the formation of a breakaway "super league" by some clubs in the FA (the Premier League would not be formed until 1992) and to bringing in more money from television rights or negotiations with the football pools.

 Longson was appointed an Officer of the Order of the British Empire in the 1977 New Year Honours, by which time he was also Derby's club president.
 Longson was due to retire as chairman in summer that year.
 At the start of 1977 relations between the chairman and a faction of the board that wanted the return of Clough were acrimonious.
-Longson stormed out of a 21 February board meeting and declared he would resign, proceeding around the ground, bidding farewell to staff.
-He actually resigned on 24 February following a long board meeting that reporters speculated was a power struggle between Longson and George Hardy.
+Longson stormed out of a board meeting on 21 February and announced his resignation, proceeding around the ground, bidding farewell to staff.
+He actually resigned as chairman on 24 February following a long board meeting that reporters speculated was a power struggle between Longson and George Hardy.
 Longson left partway through the meeting and would be replaced as chairman by Hardy.
 Longson remained a director and club president.
-Longson resigned from the Derby County board in May 1980 and died in Buxton on 17 January 1989.
+Longson resigned from the Derby County board on 6 May 1980.
+He died in Buxton on 17 January 1989.
 He was portrayed by Jim Broadbent in the 2009 film The Damned United, a fictional account of Clough's departure from Derby and his brief stint as manager of Leeds United.
+Longson wrote an autobiography in his later years, though refused to publish it as he did not want to offend Derby County or the family of Clough.
+The book was edited and published as Sam's Story by his son-in-law Robert Mulholland in 2014.